2.9.2021NGC's EV price-vs-range comparison

 The sign of an established market is plenty of choice for buyers.
 It’s safe to say that the electric vehicle market is maturing nicely, and we have come a long way from the days where there were only a handful of models to pick from.

 There is now considerable choice for the prospective EV buyer, covering a large range of styles and budgets.
 In fact, since the last time we ran this comparison, there have been more than 20 new badges launched - plus all the model variants.

-The UK's electric vehicle market has seen a number of developments recently, with a range of new models either soon to arrive, or on the road already.
-As such, we have updated our price-vs-range guide, looking at one aspect of an EV's affordability - namely, how much it will cost to buy a mile of range in a new EV.
+As such, we've updated our price-per-mile guide, which looks at one aspect of an EV's affordability - how much it costs to buy a mile of range in a new EV.

 Which EVs offer best value for money?

 |Model||WLTP range(miles)||OTR price (inc. PiCG)||Price per mile (OTR / Range)|

 |Ford Mustang Mach-E ER RWD||370||£50,190||£136|